Meaning & Applicability Of Professional Tax In India (PTRC)

 PTEC and PTRC:

 The PTEC and PTRC are different certificates that are usually required by a business entity operating in India.
 PTEC stands for Professional Tax Enrollment Certificate and PTRC is Professional Tax Registration Certificate.
+PTRC Full Form is Professional Tax Registration Certificate.
+It is a registration obtained by employers for deducting professional tax from employee salaries and depositing it with the respective state government.
 PTEC permits to pay the professional tax of the business entity (Private Ltd, Public Ltd, OPC, etc) and also of the owner or professional (sole proprietor, partner, director, etc).
 Whereas, the function of a PTRC is to permit the employer (government or non-government) to deduct professional tax from the employee’s salary or wages and deposit the same to the respective state government.
 A fully functional business entity commonly requires both to conduct its business operations.

 Professional Tax (PTRC) General Tax Amount and Due Dates: